Introducing Adobe Lightroom: Everything To Know

 Lightroom Additional Functions

-Newer versions of the program allow editors to create photo books right in the program, cutting down on exports and keeping everything for a project right in the same program — a win for a simplified workflow.
+Newer versions allow editors to create photo books right in it, cutting down on exports and keeping everything for a project right in the same place — a win for a simplified workflow.

 It also comes with free presets.
-If you’re a beginner, presets like these help jumpstart your editing.
-If you’re experienced with editing already, they either automate the process or offer better control and inspiration.
+If you’re a beginner, presets like these help jumpstart your work.
+If you’re experienced already, they either automate the process or offer better control and inspiration.

 You also get: